TIBCOSoftware/snappydata/docs/howto.md

 Refer to the documentation for detailed information on [Setting Up SnappyData ODBC Driver and Tableau Desktop](setting_up_odbc_driver-tableau_desktop.md).

 <a id="howto-external-client"></a>
-## How to Connect to the Cluster from External Clients
+## How to Connect to the Cluster from an External Network

-You can also connect to the SnappyData cluster from a different network as a client (DbVisualizer, SQuirreL SQL etc.). </br>For example, you can connect to the cluster on AWS when connecting as a client from your local machine.

-When [starting the locator and server](configuring_cluster/configuring_cluster.md) set the following properties in the *conf/locators* and *conf/servers* files:
+You can also connect to the SnappyData cluster from a different network as a client (DbVisualizer, SQuirreL SQL etc.). </br>For example, to connect to a cluster on AWS from your local machine, set the following properties in the *conf/locators* and *conf/servers* files:

-* `-hostname-for-clients`: The public IP address of the locator or server.

-* `-client-bind-address`: IP address of the locator or server. </br>For example, add `-hostname-for-clients=192.168.20.208` </br>
+* `client-bind-address`: Set the hostname or IP address to which the locator or server binds.

+* `hostname-for-clients`: Set the IP address or host name that this server/locator listens on, for client connections.
+Setting a specific `hostname-for-clients` will cause locators to use this value when telling clients how to connect to this server.
+The default value causes the `bind-address` to be given to clients.

 	!!!
 Note:
     	By default, the locator or server binds to localhost.
-If the IP address is not set, the connection may fail.
+You may need to set either or both these properties to enable connection from external clients.
+If not set, external client connections may fail.

-* **Port Settings**: The client, by default, connects to the locator or server at the default port 1527.
-Ensure that this port is open in your firewall settings. <br> You can also change the default port by setting the `-client-port` property.
+* Port Settings: Locator or server listens on the default port 1527 for client connections.
+Ensure that this port is open in your firewall settings. <br> You can also change the default port by setting the `client-port` property in the *conf/locators* and *conf/servers*.

 !!!
 Note:

-	* If the above properties are not set, when a client tries to connect to the cluster from a different network, the connection may fail and an error may be reported.

-	* For ODBC clients, you must use the host and port details of the server and not the locator.
+	For ODBC clients, you must use the host and port details of the server and not the locator.

 <a id="howto-zeppelin"></a>
 ## How to Use Apache Zeppelin with SnappyData